MicrosoftDocs/entra-docs/docs/external-id/customers/sample-web-app-python-django-sign-in.md

 ## Configure the sample web app

-1. Open your project files on Visual Studio Code or the editor you are using.
+1. Open your project files on Visual Studio Code or the editor you're using.

 1. Create an *.env* file in the root folder of the project using *.env.sample* file as a guide.